About Joel Eaton

 Performance and Practice

 When I am not working on software or strategy, I am usually outdoors.
 I am an England Athletics Level 3 Coach and a dedicated long-distance runner.
 There is a clear crossover between coaching a runner towards an endurance event and leading a product team.
-Both require patience, discipline, and a solid understanding of how to overcome a challenge.
+Both require patience, discipline, and constantly working in new ways to overcome challenges.

 I still get hooked by music technology and making tools and bits of music.
 It’s a reminder that technology is at its best when it is used to make something and get lost in the process.